Robust offset-free constrained Model Predictive Control with Long Short-Term Memory Networks -- Extended version: Numerical example

 \section{Numerical example}

-As benchmark example to test the proposed control algorithm a pH neutralization process \cite{henson1994ph} was considered.
-The schematic layout of the Plant is reported in Fig. \ref{fig:ph_process}.
+As benchmark example to test the proposed control algorithm a pH neutralization process described in \cite{henson1994ph} and used also in \cite{terzi2021mpc_lstm} was considered.
+The schematic layout of the plant is reported in Fig. \ref{fig:ph_process}.
 The process consists in a tank where three flows of substances are mixed: an acid flow $q_1$, a buffer flow $q_2$ and an alkaline flow $q_3$.
 The measured variable is the pH on the output flow.
 Describing states, disturbance, input and output as follow

 where $W_{a4}$ is a charge related quantity in the output flow, $W_{b4}$ is the concentration of CO$_3^{2-}$ ions in the output flow, $h$ is the tank level and the acid flow $q_1$ is assumed to be a constant parameter, the process model can be written in the form